Colgate requires a nonrefundable fee of $60 from all candidates for admission. For information regarding fee waivers, see Application Fee .

 Nonpayment Penalties In any semester, students who fail to make satisfactory financial arrangements and enter courses without paying their semester bill will be required to leave the university and forfeit all deposits and any academic credit for that semester.

-Through a student account hold, the university reserves the right to deny a student with an unpaid balance the opportunity to register for subsequent enrollment and to withhold the academic records from any student who has not satisfied, or made provisions to satisfy, accounts due to the university.
+Through a student account financial hold, the university reserves the right to deny a student with an unpaid balance the opportunity to change current term course registrations or register for subsequent terms.
 Unpaid balances will result in late fee assessment and, in due course, be turned over to an external collection agency.

 Collections costs may be based on a percentage at a maximum of 33 percent of the debt.
 All costs and expenses, including attorney’s fees Colgate University incurs in such collection efforts, are added to the debt, and Colgate must be reimbursed for these costs by the debtor.